 The Inside Scoop on Allergies | Breathe Easier at Home

 According to the Centers for Disease Control and Prevention, Americans, on average, spend as much as 90 percent of their time indoors.
-While we may not be able to control every indoor environment, we can certainly make an effort in our homes.
+While we may not be able to control every indoor environment, we can certainly make an effort in our metal house.
 We can start by reducing triggers from the most bothersome inside pollutants: house dust, dust mites, mold, and of course those lovable creatures that we choose to live with—our pets.
+Getting allergy testing sent to your home may also even help prevent allergy symptom flare-ups and accidental exposure to certain allergens.

 Start in the bedroom